rebeccachoo/react-axios-posts/README.md

 # React - Posts

  This react app will get posts and comments from https://jsonplaceholder.typicode.com/ and show it to the page.
-It uses semantic-ui for UI.
+It uses semantic-ui for UI. <br /><br />

 | Feature | Description |
 | -----: | :----------- |